Last Updated on March 10, 2025 by Maged kamel

 3-A right triangle of base C and a height of h, its area A4=1/2*C*h, it is CG is apart from the y-axis by a distance x3=(a/2+1/3C).

-The division of the trapezium into four areas is shown in the next slide image, where Y’ is the axis of symmetry.
+The next slide image shows the division of the trapezium into four areas, where Y is the axis of symmetry.

-We will estimate the inertia Iy’ for only one rectangle and one triangle and later we will multiply the value by 2.
-The value of Iy’ for the rectangle is as shown in the next slide equal to (h*a^3/24).
-For the triangle, we will estimate the inertia about its Cg as equal to h*c^3/36 as C is the base. we will add the product of the triangle area by the square of the Cg distance to Y’ axis.
+We will estimate the inertia Iy’ for only one rectangle and one triangle and later multiply the value by 2.
+The value of Iy’ for the rectangle is, as shown in the next slide, equal to (h*a3/24).
+For the triangle, we will estimate the inertia about its Cg as equal to h*c3/36 as C is the base.
+We will add the product of the triangle area by the square of the Cg distance to the Y’ axis.

 The Cg distance is equal to (1/6*(3a+2c).
 The calculation of both of the inertias for rectangle and triangle are shown in the previous slide image.